Zuehlke/software-engineering-corner/drafts/building-observability-into-the-nhs-covid19-app.md

 Zühlke's expertise in technology and digital tools played a critical role in designing, developing, and launching the app in just 12 weeks.
 The app aimed to reduce infection rates and alleviate pressure on the healthcare system.
 This collaboration united a multidisciplinary team of policymakers, researchers, and engineers, while also working with Google and Apple to improve contact tracing capabilities.
-The app averted 1 million cases of COVID-19, avoiding 44,000 hospitalisations and 10,000 deaths.
+The app averted ~1 million cases of COVID-19, avoiding ~44,000 hospitalisations and ~10,000 deaths (September 2020 - December 2020).
+See the article [The epidemiological impact of the NHS COVID-19 app](https://www.nature.com/articles/s41586-021-03606-z) published in Nature magazine.

 Zühlke built the COVID-19 mobile app's backend using Amazon Web Services (AWS) scalable infrastructure to ensure it could handle the traffic of a national launch.